DanielCoffey1/AutoF11/README.md

 The `TryF11ThenAltEnter` strategy intelligently detects if F11 worked by checking if the window became borderless (fullscreen indicator).
 If F11 worked, it skips Alt+Enter to avoid toggling back out of fullscreen.

+### Fullscreen Tracking

+Once an app is fullscreened, AutoF11 tracks it and prevents re-toggling when switching between applications.
+This means:
+- When you switch to an already-fullscreened app, it stays fullscreen (no toggle)
+- The app remains fullscreen until you manually exit fullscreen or close the app
+- If you want an app to always toggle (even if already fullscreened), enable the "Always Toggle" option in the rule

 ## Configuration

 ### Settings File